mocktomata/mocktomata/packages/io-fs/README.md

 [`mocktomata`](https://www.npmjs.com/package/mocktomata) file system IO package.

 This module provides the implementation to interact with the file system.
-It's signature is string based and not doing any parsing.
+Its signature is string based and not doing any parsing.

-This is becuase in browser testing, the data is read through `file-server` which send the data to `io-client` as json string.
+This is because in browser testing, the data is read through `file-server` which send the data to `io-client` as JSON string.

 There is no need to parse and convert the string to object.